-- (a) Prior to the start of Construction Works, Network Utility Operators with existing infrastructure will not require written consent under section 176 of the RMA for the following activities: - (i) operation, maintenance and repair works; - (ii) minor renewal works to existing network utilities necessary for the on-going provision or security of supply of network utility operations; - (iii) minor works such as new service connections; and - (iv) the upgrade and replacement of existing network utilities in the same location with the same or similar effects on the work authorised by the designation as the existing utility. - (b) To the extent that a record of written approval is required for the activities listed above, this condition shall constitute written approval.

-- (a) An Outline Plan (or Plans) shall be prepared in accordance with section 176A of the RMA. - (b) Outline Plans (or Plan) may be submitted in parts or in stages to address particular activities (e.g. design or construction aspects), or a Stage of Work of the project. - (c) Outline Plans shall include any management plan or plans that are relevant to the management of effects of those activities or Stage of Work, which may include: - (i) Construction Environmental Management Plan; - (ii) Construction Traffic Management Plan; - (iii) Construction Noise and Vibration Management Plan; - (iv) Network Integration Management Plan; - (v) Urban and Landscape Design Management Plan; - (vi) Ecological Management Plan; and - (vii) Network Utilities Management Plan.

-- (a) The Requiring Authority shall consult with Network Utility Operators during the detailed design phase to consider opportunities to enable, or not preclude, the development of new network utility facilities including access to power and ducting within the project, where practicable to do so. - (b) A summary of the consultation undertaken, opportunities considered, and whether or not they have been incorporated into the detailed design, shall be submitted to the Manager for information with the Outline Plan(s) prepared for the project.

-- (a) AEP means Annual Exceedance Probability; - (b) Existing Authorised Habitable Floor means the floor level of any room (floor) in a residential building which is authorised and exists at the time the Outline Plan is submitted, excluding a laundry, bathroom, toilet or any room used solely as an entrance hall, passageway or garage; - (c) Flood Prone Area means potential ponding areas that may flood in a 1% AEP event and commonly comprise of topographical depression areas.
+6. Network Utility Operators (Section 176 Approval) (a) Prior to the start of Construction Works, Network Utility Operators with existing infrastructure will not require written consent under section 176 of the RMA for the following activities: (i) operation, maintenance and repair works; (ii) minor renewal works to existing network utilities necessary for the on-going provision or security of supply of network utility operations; (iii) minor works such as new service connections; and (iii) the upgrade and replacement of existing network utilities in the same location with the same or similar effects on the work authorised by the designation as the existing utility. (b) To the extent that a record of written approval is required for the activities listed above, this condition shall constitute written approval.
+Pre-constru iction conditions 7.
+Outline Plan 1. (a) An Outline Plan (or Plans) shall be prepared in accordance with section 176A of the RMA. (b) Outline Plans (or Plan) may be submitted in parts or in stages to address particular activities (e.g. design or construction aspects), or a Stage of Work of the project. (c) Outline Plans shall include any management plan or plans that are relevant to the management of effects of those activities or Stage of Work, which may include: (i) Construction Environmental Management Plan; (ii) Construction Traffic Management Plan; (iii) Construction Noise and Vibration Management Plan; (iv) Network Integration Management Plan; (v) Urban and Landscape Design Management Plan; (vi) Ecological Management Plan; and (vii) Network Utilities Management Plan.
+8. Network Utilities Integration (a) The Requiring Authority shall consult with Network Utility Operators during the detailed design phase to consider opportunities to enable, or not preclude, the development of new network utility facilities including access to power and ducting within the project, where practicable to do so.(b) A summary of the consultation undertaken, opportunities considered, and whether (b) A summary of the consultation undertaken, opportunities considered, and whether or not they have been incorporated into the detailed design, shall be submitted to the Manager for information with the Outline Plan(s) prepared for the project.
+Flood Hazard For the purpose of Condition 9: (a) AEP - means Annual Exceedance Probability; (b) Existing Authorised Habitable Floor - means the floor level of any room (floor) in a residential building which is authorised and exists at the time the Outline Plan is submitted, excluding a laundry, bathroom, toilet or any room used solely as an entrance hall, passageway or garage; (c) Flood Prone Area - means potential ponding areas that may flood in a 1% AEP event and commonly comprise of topographical depression areas.
 The areas can occur naturally or as a result of constructed features.
-Identification of a potential Flood Prone Area would be by an assessment of residual flood risk in a 1% AEP event (e.g. from blockage of the project stormwater network) on land outside and adjacent to the designation following the application of Conditions 9(a)(i) (v); - (d) Maximum Probable Development is the design case for consideration of future flows allowing for development within a catchment that takes into account the maximum impervious surface limits of the current zone or if the land is zoned Future Urban in the AUP, the probable level of development arising from zone changes; - (e) Pre-Project Development means existing site condition prior to the project (including existing buildings and roadways); and - (f) Post-Project Development means site condition after the project has been completed (including existing and new buildings and roadways).
+Identification of a potential Flood Prone Area would be by an assessment of residual flood risk in a 1% AEP event (e.g. from blockage of the project stormwater network) on land outside and adjacent to the designation following the application of Conditions $9(a)(i) - (v)$; (d) Maximum Probable Development - is the design case for consideration of future flows allowing for development within a catchment that takes into account the maximum impervious surface limits of the current zone or if the land is zoned Future Urban in the AUP, the probable level of development arising from zone changes; (e) Pre-Project Development - means existing site condition prior to the project (including existing buildings and roadways); and 1 (f) Post-Project Development - means site condition after the project has been completed (including existing and new buildings and roadways).